 Co-Founder and CEO

-Victor co-founded FiveStars following his work at McKinsey & Company, where he helped build out cutting edge loyalty and customer engagement strategies for premiere Fortune 500 brands.
+Victor co-founded Fivestars following his work at McKinsey & Company, where he helped build out loyalty and customer engagement strategies for premiere Fortune 50 brands.
 He started his career as an investment banker at Goldman Sachs, and holds three degrees from the University of California, Berkeley, where he triple majored in Industrial Engineering, Rhetoric, and Business Administration.
 Victor has an insatiable love for sour candy, and can’t resist those tasty green apple things.

 Co-Founder and CTO

-Matt has led technology at FiveStars since its founding.
-Before FiveStars, he was a consultant at TechnoServe in Uganda, a strategy consultant at McKinsey, and an analyst at AVM, a 32-year old global macro hedge fund.
+Matt has led technology at Fivestars since its founding, spearheaded Fivestars' transformation into a payments company, and drives ongoing business development and payments strategy.
+Before Fivestars, he volunteered with TechnoServe in Uganda, was a strategy consultant at McKinsey & Company, and an analyst at AVM, a 32-year old global macro hedge fund.
 Matt graduated from UPenn's Management and Technology program as a Ben Franklin and Joseph Wharton scholar, where he earned dual degrees in Engineering and Finance.
 He loves skiing and backpacking, and he grills a killer steak.

-Chris has more than 15 years of experience in marketing, inside sales, and strategy.
+Chris has more than 20 years of experience in marketing, inside sales, and strategy.
 Previously, he was the Global Head of SMB Marketing at Facebook, where he drove small business adoption for Facebook Ads and Pages and built a team of over 20 marketers and 200 inside sales reps.
-Chris’ tech career began at Vonage, where he grew an inside sales team to over 500 reps by IPO.
+Chris’ tech career began at Vonage, where he grew inside sales to over 500 reps by IPO.
 He went on to lead Acquisition Marketing for Google in Asia-Paciﬁc.
+Chris is a Phi Beta Kappa graduate of Harvard and received his MBA from The Wharton School, where he was a Palmer Scholar.
 In his spare time, you’ll ﬁnd him training for marathons, exploring the city with his wife, Lynn, and serving as a Community Group leader at Reality San Francisco.

-Sam has 10 years of experience creating and scaling products.
-Early in his career, he built one of the first photo sharing mobile applications, sold it to Facebook, and became the product manager of Facebook Photos.
-He scaled Facebook photos to 100 billion photos uploaded by re-launching the photo viewer, photo upload interface, album interface, and launching facial recognition.
-After Facebook Photos, Sam left to start a machine learning startup, Freshplum, which was purchased by TellApart, and later Twitter.
+Sam has 10 years of experience in creating and scaling products.
+Early in his career, he built one of the first photo sharing mobile applications, sold it to Facebook, and became the product manager of Facebook Photos, scaling it to 100 billion photos.
+Sam then started a machine learning startup, Freshplum, which was purchased by TellApart and later Twitter.
+Sam has a double concentration (Finance, Accounting), double major (Business, Economics), Bachelors from the University of Virginia.
+He also stumbled into a Masters (Accounting) while he was there.
+He rarely uses his education and seldom remembers what was taught, but likes to brag about it nonetheless.
 In his spare time, you’ll find Sam studying wine.
+He still can’t tell bad wine from good, but that hasn’t stopped him from trying.

 Zach Shubert is an experienced engineering leader and serial entrepreneur with a diverse background in academia, digital music, gaming, and now SMB SaaS.
 An alum of Brown University, he was the first engineering hire at Songza, where he eventually became CTO.
 From Songza, he moved to Zynga, where he led the team responsible for scaling the API infrastructure to handle 20 billion calls a day.
 Zach's hobbies include skiing, hiking, and prognosticating changes in federal monetary policy.